False Positive Drug Test: What Food and Medications To Blame?

 EIA uses a complex of enzymes and antigens.
 In addition, the test results depend on whether the drug or the antigen binds to the antibody present in the body.

-Even if you have a very small quantity of the drug in the body, it binds to the antibody leaving the enzyme free.
+Even if one has a very small quantity of the drug in the body, it binds to the antibody leaving the enzyme free.
 Next, the free enzyme produces certain signals which are detected by an instrument called spectrometer.

 If there are no drugs, the antigen binds to the antibody in the enzyme-antigen complex thus limiting the activity of the enzyme.
 Consequently, the limited enzyme activity means the spectrometer cannot measure the signals.

-In any case, when EIA shows positive, you’ll need to confirm it using a more advanced technique called GC-MS. (Gas chromatography Mass Spectroscopy)
+In any case, when EIA shows positive, one’ll need to confirm it using a more advanced technique called GC-MS. (Gas chromatography Mass Spectroscopy)

 - Quinolones: Antibiotics such as ofloxacin, gatifloxacin, and ciprofloxacin can give positive test results for opiates and phencyclidine.